field dream no 2

 in an echo chamber.

-TR BRADY is from the Arkansas Delta.
-She’s an MFA candidate at the Iowa Writers’ Workshop.
-Her poems and prose have appeared in Forklift, Ohio, Bombay Gin, Tupelo Quarterly, If You Can Hear This: Poems in Protest of an American Inauguration, and Arkana.
+TR BRADY is an MFA candidate at the Iowa Writers’ Workshop.
+TR’s poems and prose have appeared in Forklift, Ohio, Bombay Gin, Tupelo Quarterly, If You Can Hear This: Poems in Protest of an American Inauguration, and Arkana.